-We recently completed a cross-country trip from Washington, D.C. to Seattle in a Torc self-driving car.
-Along the way, one of the most frequent comments we heard from weary travelers was, “I can’t wait until I can take a nap while my car does the driving.”
+In 2017, we completed a cross-country trip from Washington, D.C. to Seattle in a Torc self-driving car.
+Along the way, one of the most frequent comments we heard from weary travelers around us was, “I can’t wait until I can take a nap while my car does the driving.”

-Many companies are working toward that day when people can completely disconnect from the driving process, but they disagree about how to make it happen safely.
+Many self-driving car companies are working toward that day when people can completely disconnect from the driving process, but they disagree about how to make it happen safely.
 Some companies are taking a step-by-step approach, gradually implementing autonomous features like adaptive cruise control and object avoidance.
-Others argue that any self-driving car operating on public roads shouldn’t rely on human intervention at all.
+Others argue that any driverless vehicle operating on public roads shouldn’t rely on human intervention at all.
+Many question if self-driving cars are the future at all.

 A car equipped with Level 4 autonomy handles all aspects of driving and does not rely on a person to intervene.
 This is the level where a person could finally take a nap in a self-driving car.
 Several challenges must be overcome, however, before Level 3 and 4 self-driving cars become available for mass public use.
 For Level 3, it’s the human factor.